CSC207-2022F-UofT/course-project-npcs-ratemyuoft-project/README.md

     as showUsers() and outputMessage(string s) were not tested.
 However, this methods only pass the information to outputBoundary, without modifying it in any way, hence doesn't need to be tested.

+## 5. Update 12/02/2022

+    All the classes and packages were refractored, to make connecting UseCase more efficient.